gielzak/compose-tracing-notes/README.md

 # Trace capture from CLI

-Note: Android Studio takes care of most of these steps for you, so if possible, use Android Studio as per official DAC documentation.
+Note: Android Studio takes care of most of these steps for you (and has other nice features, e.g. code navigation on double-click), so if possible, use Android Studio as per official DAC documentation.

 Note: the same constraints (e.g. API >= 30) apply here, as described on DAC.